 Education Technology (EdTech) combines education and technological advances to revolutionize the conventional landscape of education.
-At its core, education is communication and EdTech enables this communication to reach deeper and wider audiences.
+At its core, education is communication, and EdTech enables this communication to reach deeper and broader audiences.
 This industry has enriched education, reaching various industrial categories such as coding, language, STEM, social-emotional learning, early childhood education, and learning management tools.
 The emergence of Virtual Reality (VR) has also enhanced educational activities, enabling them to become more interactive.

-Impact of Covid-19
+Impact of Covid-19 on Education Technology

-Major Players in Industry
+Major Players in the Education Technology Industry

-Recap & Final Thoughts
+Recap & Final Thoughts on Education Technology

 Today’s coronavirus outbreak may do for EdTech what SARS did for e-commerce.
 In 2014, Michael Trucano, a World Bank specialist on education and technology policy, described the importance of “tipping points” to push educational technology into the mainstream.
 Mr. Trucano even put forth that an epidemic could be the catalyst, writing “one credible potential tipping point may be a ‘black swan’ event that could push all of this stuff into the mainstream, especially in places where it to date has been largely peripheral: some sort of major health-related scare.”